DanieleDeSensi/peafowl/README.md

 + Quality of Service and Traffic shaping (e.g. to give higher priority to VoIP traffic)

-To correctly identify the protocol also when its data is split among multiple IP fragments and/or TCP segments and to avoid the possibility of evation attacks, if required, the framework can perform IP defragmentation and TCP stream reassembly.
+To correctly identify the protocol also when its data is split among multiple IP fragments and/or TCP segments and to avoid the possibility of evasion attacks, if required, the framework can perform IP defragmentation and TCP stream reassembly.

+Peafowl also provide the possibility to exploit the parallelism of current multicore machines, splitting the processing load among the available cores.
+This feature is particularly useful when some complex processing is required on the content of the packets (e.g. complex pattern matching, audio/video processing, etc...).
+This possibility have been implemented by using [FastFlow](http://calvados.di.unipi.it/dokuwiki/doku.php?id=ffnamespace:about), a parallel programming framework for multicore platforms based upon non-blocking lock-free/fence-free synchronization mechanisms.

 Supported protocols
 ================================================================================================================